 Undoubtedly a reference to lesbianism and homosexuality.

-What a denounceation of mankind!
+What a denunciation of mankind!
 Now on the other hand, there is no doubt that man has many grand and noble faculties about him.
-I think that we can see that this is most clearly seen in the sciences, in technology, the arts and literature, and in these areas there seems to be a natural source of inspiration and motivation that causes man's mind and his hands to bring forth creation, both of beauty and practicality; and so we can build graceful, soaring bridges, tall buildings.
-We can produce electricity-producing dams, stadiums, machines and appliances to lessen labor; automobiles, trains, airplanes, and other craft to carry people into outer space.
+I think that we can see that this is most clearly seen in the sciences, technology, the arts and literature, and in these areas there seems to be a natural source of inspiration and motivation that causes man's mind and his hands to bring forth creation, both of beauty and practicality; and so we can build graceful, soaring bridges, tall buildings.
+We can produce electricity-producing dams, stadiums, machines, and appliances to lessen labor; automobiles, trains, airplanes, and other craft to carry people into outer space.
 We can design and produce colorful, flower-bedecked golf course-like parks for people to relax and picnic in.

-They wonder by what peculiar and perverted twist of mind a man will debase himself and will grovel before a drug, alcohol, nicotine, caffeine, and in some cases even food, that they will willfully destroy their own lives on the installment plan, and even go to murder in order to satisfy a feeling.
-They wonder what drives us to compete so intensely, that we will go to war to satisfy a desire.
-They wonder why some are so self-centered, that they will lose their temper and use it as a battering ram even to intimidate another person into insensibility and get them to do or believe something that they don't want to.
+They wonder by what peculiar and perverted twist of mind a man will debase himself and will grovel before a drug, alcohol, nicotine, caffeine, and in some cases even food.
+That they will willfully destroy their own lives on the installment plan, and even go to murder in order to satisfy a feeling.
+They wonder what drives us to compete so intensely that we will go to war to satisfy a desire.
+They wonder why some are so self-centered that they will lose their temper and use it as a battering ram, even to intimidate another person into insensibility and get them to do or believe something that they do not want to.

 Everywhere, at any time in history, people know how to sin, and they practice it as a way of life to varying degrees of intensity.
 So rooted is it, that even after we are converted, after we are forgiven, after we are washed by the blood of Jesus Christ, justified, made members of Christ's spiritual body, it persistently remains as a part of our life.
 Why?
 It may be checked, but it is still there.

 Where does this come from?
-Now it's all too easy to pass this off maybe as unimportant and place the blame for sin where it does not belong, because we want to justify its existence in our lives to ourselves and others.
+Now it is all too easy to pass this off maybe as unimportant and place the blame for sin where it does not belong, because we want to justify its existence in our lives to ourselves and others.
 I think that this needs to be chased out, and so in order to do so, I want to return to a point that I touched on earlier in this series.
 It was actually several sermons ago.
 But this time I want to nail it down more clearly.
-It's very easy to blame our sin on Satan, poor parenting, bad peers, being poor because we grew up in a ghetto.
+It is very easy to blame our sin on Satan, poor parenting, bad peers, being poor because we grew up in a ghetto.
 But brethren, that is an evasion of truth.
 Every one of us has seemingly ready-made justifications to clear ourselves of guilt, rather than humbly admitting our wrong.

-Last week, Darryl in his sermon mentioned Flip Wilson.
+Last week, Darryl Henson in his sermon mentioned Flip Wilson.
 I want you to "flip" your mind back to that again.
-He [Flip Wilson] made the statement or the exclamation that, "The devil made me do it it," famous.
+Flip Wilson made the statement or the exclamation that, "The devil made me do it it," famous.
 And everybody would roar with laughter.
 At least maybe they would snicker, but they would laugh, inside or outside.
 There was kind of an elevation of humor there.
 Do you know why?
 Because everybody knew it was a justification.
 Everybody knew it was an evasion, a lie.
 Everybody knew that they had used this themselves.

 Brethren, did Satan make Adam and Eve sin in the Garden of Eden?
 God recorded that event, and in it there is a microcosm showing that Satan did not make them sin.
 There is no doubt that he played a part.
 He deceived Eve, but only after she permitted the deception—and Adam standing there said nothing.
-Now he didn't make them sin, but sin in its most powerful form was there, because he was present and he was ready to enter in.
+Now he did not make them sin, but sin in its most powerful form was there, because he was present and he was ready to enter in.

 John 3:6 That which is born of the flesh is flesh.

-Now we're going to see as we go through this that flesh is used in the Bible in a number of ways, and the context determines the way we should understand its application.
+We are going to see as we go through this that flesh is used in the Bible in a number of ways, and the context determines the way we should understand its application.
 In this case, here it is contrasted to spirit life.
 So flesh here simply means "human."
 It means "mortal."
 We are flesh.
 We are not spirit.
 We are humans.
 We are not angels, and we are not God.

-This section here in I Corinthians 2 shows us very clearly that the human spirit, the spirit that God put in our fleshly mortal bodies in order to give us the power of mind, isvery keen in regard to physical things; but in regard to the spiritual things of God, it doesn't know God from a horse.
+This section here in I Corinthians 2 shows us very clearly that the human spirit, the spirit that God put in our fleshly mortal bodies in order to give us the power of mind, isvery keen in regard to physical things; but in regard to the spiritual things of God, it does not know God from a horse.
 The human spirit does not know the true God, despite the fact that men claim that all humans have a bit of the divine in them.
-That's what the Protestant world says.
-That's what the Catholic world says.
+That is what the Protestant world says.
+That is what the Catholic world says.
 But this section says thatGod must be revealed.

-Let's add to this.
-We're not going to turn to these scriptures, but they are good to help understand what I mean here, because they expand, give us a little bit of understanding on the human spirit's capabilities.
-You might recall in Romans 3 Paul goes off on about a 10-verse explanation of the mind of man, beginning in Romans 3:10, and it ends about verse 17 or 18, somewhere around there, that it begins (Romans 3:12) "There is none that does good."
-(Romans 3:11) "There is none that understands, there is none that seeks after God."
+Let us add to this.
+We are not going to turn to these scriptures, but they are good to help understand what I mean here, because they expand, give us a little bit of understanding on the human spirit's capabilities.
+You might recall in Romans 3 Paul goes off on about a 10-verse explanation of the mind of man, beginning in Romans 3:10, and it ends about verse 17 or 18, somewhere around there, that it begins (Romans 3:12), "There is none who does good."
+(Romans 3:11) "There is none who understands, there is none who seeks after God."

 That is an important distinction.
 Not because God created it naturally evil, but rather because it is naturally unenlightened.
 There is a big difference.
 If God created that spirit evil, where would the free moral agency be?
 But if He created us with a spirit that was unenlightened, but could be educated in either direction—do you begin to get the drift?
-Because that's exactly what He did.
+Because that is exactly what He did.

 Now recall what Mr. Armstrong said.
 Time and time again I heard him say this, and that is, God gave us a spirit that is essentially neutral, but does have a heavier pull or whatever, to the self—a somewhat stronger pull toward the self.
 Remember this statement, and that is, that the nature itself is not naturally evil, but it is naturally unenlightened.

 There you have it in a nutshell.
 That is so clear.
 God created a spirit, or gave us a spirit that, brethren, is in the dark—at least to moral and spiritual things.
-It's not in the dark in regard to physical things at all.
+It is not in the dark in regard to physical things at all.
 The vanity of the mind, having the understanding darkened through the ignorance that is in them.
 Did you ever see a baby come out of the womb already a college graduate?
 Everybody starts off from ground zero.
-Unfortunately some people are handicapped and they're below ground zero when they get started.
+Unfortunately some people are handicapped and they are below ground zero when they get started.
 Maybe you feel that way.